Dibya-Doll10/Assignment2/README.md

 # Assignment2
-given Task1 is:
-checking whether a number is even or odd .Please check my uploaded file .
+Please check my uploaded files given Task1 is: checking whether a number is even or odd .

 The output of my code :
 Enter a positive integer: 5
 it is an odd number